 Community Preference guidelines to be used at Village Gardens

-Affordable homes at Village Gardens will be sold according to the City of Seattle’s community preference guidelines.
+Buyers of Community land trust homes at Village Gardens will selected using the City of Seattle’s Community Preference guidelines.
 Community Preference recognizes that people with historic ties to particular neighborhoods may have been displaced by economic forces including gentrification, or that they may be at imminent risk of gentrification.

 Applicants for homes must first meet basic qualifying criteria for our program include first-time homebuyer status and income qualifications.
 Assuming these are met, we will prioritize the applications of people with historic ties to or who currently live in specific census tracks that comprise the area known as the Central District.
 We use these census tracks based on the City’s research confirming these as locations where displacement is occurring and displacement of historic residents has already occurred.
 Homestead’s buyer selection policy and process already prioritizes applications of those who are at risk of displacement or have current ties to an area where one of our homes is located.